-Dr. Rivlin, age 73, is a Professor at Georgetown University and a Senior Fellow in the Economic Studies Program at the Brookings Institute.
+Dr. Rivlin, age 74, is a Professor at Georgetown University and a Senior Fellow in the Economic Studies Program at the Brookings Institute.
 She became a Director of the Company in July 2002 and is a member of the Audit Committee of the Board.
 Dr. Rivlin was Vice Chair of the Federal Reserve Board from 1996 to 1999, Director of the White House Office of Management and Budget from 1994 to 1996 and Deputy Director from 1993 to 1994.
 She served as Chair of the District of Columbia Financial Management Assistance Authority from 1998 to 2001.
 Dr. Rivlin was the founding Director of the Congressional Budget Office from 1975 to 1983 and Director of the Economic Studies Program at the Brookings Institute from 1983 to 1987.
-She served as Assistant Secretary for Planning and Evaluation at the U.S. Department of Health, Education and Welfare from $1968\ \mathrm{to}$ 1969.
+She served as Assistant Secretary for Planning and Evaluation at the U.S. Department of Health, Education and Welfare from 1968 to 1969.
 Dr. Rivlin has taught at Harvard University, the New School University and George Mason University and has served as President of the American Economic Association.
-She is currently a member of the Board of Directors of BearingPoint, Inc. (formerly KPMG Consulting, Inc.), Public Agenda, the DC Charter Schools Association and the D.C.
+She is currently a director of BearingPoint, Inc. (formerly KPMG Consulting, Inc.).
+Dr. Rivlin also serves on a number of other not-for-profit organizations, including Public Agenda, the DC Charter Schools Association and the D.C.
 Chamber of Commerce.